 SENSITIVITY

 If you watch the video above, you will hear me saying that the receiver is overloaded with signals.
-Later on I realized that the receiver was not actually designed to be used with a proper 40m band EFHW antenna.
+Later on I realized that the receiver was not actually designed to be used with a proper EFHW antenna.
 A piece of long wire would be ok.
 In my case I had to set the RF attenuator really low not to overload the receiver with signals.
 If you build it for one of the amateur bands, this receiver works absolutely amazing.

 Using it for general shortwave coverage is also great and it sounds really nice too.
 What I did noticed, is that the stability in frequency was not as great as I was expecting it comparing it to other receivers I built.
 I believe that it can be fixed and make it more stable in the future.
 As far as I’m concerned, I find the designs by N1TEV to be one of the best shortwave regenerative receivers I found online.
 If you want to learn and change the frequency of the receiver, down below you will discover the easiest way for me to do that.